 How do I search?

-The Old Melbourne Cemetery burial register (1866-1917) has been digitised and can be viewed online.
+The Old Melbourne Cemetery burial register (1866-1917) has been digitised in full and can be browsed online.

 About these records

 The Old Melbourne Cemetery created a map and an alphabetical register of burials for the later part of the nineteenth century.
 These records are for burials on the site of the area now known as Queen Victoria Market.

 View the digitised images of the Alphabetical record of burials online.
 Complete an additional search for other cemetery records created by Melbourne (Town 1842-1847; City 1847-ct) by going to the agency landing page here: VA 511